CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add new task
-2. Application asks for confirmation to add new task
-3. User confirms to add new task
-4. Application adds new task
+2. Application adds new task
 Use case ends

 **Extensions**